- For other places with the same name, see Waterford (disambiguation).

 Further out

-• 7 Mooncoin: great name, too bad it's just a nondescript modern village straggling along N24 10 miles northwest of the city.
+- 16 Mooncoin: great name, too bad it's just a nondescript modern village straggling along N24 10 miles northwest of the city.
 But then again, Móin Choinn means "the bogland of Coyne".
 You might look into the parish church.
-Or you might croon "Rose of Mooncoin", the mawkish ballad penned by Watt Murphy, sundered from his dear Molly (aka Elizabeth) by her flint-hearted father the vicar.
+Or you might croon "Rose of Mooncoin", the mawkish ballad penned by Watt Murphy, sundered from his dear Molly by her flint-hearted father the vicar.
 The first problem was, Watt was 56 and Molly was 20.
-And second, he had rebel sympathies, with the Young Irelander rebellion of 1848 threatening a return to the bad old days.
+Second, he had rebel sympathies, with the Young Irelander rebellion of 1848 threatening a return to the bad old days.
 Molly's father had every reason to believe he was saving his entire family's lives by decamping to London.
 The ballad has been adopted as the anthem of Kilkenny GAA, who can have no complaints if their sporting hopes are crushed by teams half their age.

 Do

-• Cinema: the Omniplex is on Patrick St, the Odeon is 500 m south on Poleberry Link Rd.
+- Cinema: 2 Omniplex is on Patrick St, 3 Odeon is 500 m south on Poleberry Link Rd.

-• People's Park is the pleasant green space just south of the smaller river.
+- 4 People's Park is a pleasant green space just south of the smaller river.

-• Football: Waterford FC were promoted in 2023 so they now play soccer in the Premier Division, the Republic's top tier.
-They play at the Regional Sports Centre (capacity 5150) on Tramore Rd 1 km south of town centre.
-The playing season is Mah-Nov.
+- Football: Waterford FC play soccer in the Premier Division, the Republic's top tier.
+They play at the 6 Regional Sports Centre (capacity 5150) on Tramore Rd 1 km south of town centre.
+The playing season is March-Nov, with most games Friday evenings.

-• 1 Waterford Golf Club is north bank of the river on Newrath Road.
-Blue tees 5652 yards, par 70.
+- 7 Waterford Golf Club is north bank of the river on Newrath Road.
+White tees 5636 yards, par 71.

-• All Together Now, Curraghmore Estate.
-A modern music festival held on the three days of the early August holiday weekend.
-It is Ireland’s largest independent festival and winner of the IMRO 2024 Festival of the Year award.
+- Altogether Now is a modern music festival held on Curraghmore Estate over the three days of the early August holiday weekend.
+It's Ireland’s largest independent festival and won the IMRO 2024 Festival of the Year award.

 Buy